billpg/HashBack/README.md

 The request body is a single JSON object.
 All properties are of string type except `Now` and `Rounds` which are integers. (`Now` will need to be larger than 32 bits to continue working after 2038.)
 All properties are required and `null` is not an acceptable value for any of them.
 The object must not include other properties except these listed here.

 - `HashBack`
-  - Confirms this is a request for a Bearer token and indicates which version of this exchange the Caller wishes to use.
+  - Confirms this is a request for authentication and indicates which version of this exchange the Caller wishes to use.
   - This version of this document is specified by the value "HASHBACK-PUBLIC-DRAFT-3-1".
   - See the section describing 400 error responses below for version negotiation.
 - `TypeOfResponse`